Spreadsheets are a great tool for arranging activities.

 The first thing I do is recall the Purpose of the website.
 It is amazing how much time you can save by filtering tasks according to purpose.
 If the task truly supports the purpose of my website, it goes on the list.
 If not, delete it, or pass it to someone else.
 Passing ideas to someone in your network is a great way to build influential contacts, but that’s a topic for another website.

 In the next installment, I show you how to maintain your PROSPRA project in a spreadsheet.
-If you have any questions, opinions, or experiences about task management spreadsheets, please share them in Shrewdies Project forum, or in the comments box below.
+If you have any questions, opinions, or experiences about task management spreadsheets, please share them in the feedback form below.